AndreyCurious/frontend-project-12/README.md

 [![Actions Status](https://github.com/AndreyCurious/frontend-project-12/workflows/hexlet-check/badge.svg)](https://github.com/AndreyCurious/frontend-project-12/actions)

 ## Digital Chat
-Is place where you can chat with your friends or colleagaues!
+This is place where you can chat with your friends or colleagaues!

 ## System requirements
 node  js v18 +